 Somerset TalentEd Academies

-The Somerset TalentEd Academies provide young people who have a real interest in specific industries with high quality workplace experiences.
+The Somerset TalentEd Academies provide young people who have a real interest in specific industries with high quality workplace insights.

 The programme has been designed to enable young people aged 14-16 to gain an understanding of different key Somerset employment sectors through a series of visits and workshops with a wide range of employers, both local and regional.